alecomasleon/Online-Store-Product-Searcher/README.md

 Searches and scrapes different online stores for a certain product.
 Just type in a product you want, and it searches Walmart, Costco, and Indigo for that product.

 Run Main.java to start the code.

-Important note: Amazon encodes it's html page in some way, meaning I can't scrape it with the method I used for the rest of the websites.
+Important note: Amazon encodes it's html page in some way other than UTF-8, meaning I can't scrape it with the method I used for the rest of the websites.
 As of now, the AmazonScraper does not do anything.

 As of now, this project scrapes Walmart, Costco, and Indigo.